Entry into the Master of Psychiatric Nursing program requires:

 Applicants who are unable to demonstrate their foundation in psychiatric nursing through the identified means must demonstrate expertise equivalent to a person who has obtained certification or completed a post-basic program.

-At least one full-time year of practice experience in psychiatric nursing is required.
+At least two full-time years of practice experience in psychiatric nursing is required.

 Criminal Records Check, Child Abuse Registry, CPR and current immunization are not required for admission but may be required for specific placements.